Things to Do in Jerez de la Frontera

 - Old Alameda.

-At the end, we can do some flamenco clapping so that you never forget your trip here and if you want you can come and visit a typical Flamenco Tabanco with a performance or go to dinner in the Center to end the night.
+At the end, we can do some flamenco clapping so you never forget your visit here, and if you want, you can go and visit a typical Flamenco Tavern with a performance or go for dinner in the city center to end the night.

 Discover the city from its Islamic origins to its internationally renowned winemaking city, accompanied by an accredited official tour guide!